Samarth007-2002/Battery-Notify/README.md

 ## Usage

 1. Clone or download this repository to your local machine.
-2. Install the required libraries using pip: `pip install -r requirements.txt`.
+2. Install the required libraries using pip.
 3. Replace 'YOUR_API_KEY' with your actual Pushbullet API key in the `battery.py` file.
-4. Run the script: `python battery.py`.
+4. Run the script: `python battery.py` at test it.

 ## Adding to Startup